History of Belgium: Military role

 Belgian units continued to serve on the front until 1918.

-Forces from the Belgian Congo also played a major role in the African Campaign and a small unit of Belgian soldiers also served on the Eastern Front.
+Forces from the Belgian Congo played a major role in the African Campaign and a small unit of Belgian soldiers served on the Eastern Front.

-Occupation 1914–18
+Occupation 1914–1918

-See also Rape of Belgium

-The Germans governed the occupied areas of Belgium through a General Governorate of Belgium, while a small area of the country remained unoccupied by the Germans.
+The Germans governed the occupied areas of Belgium through a General Governorate of Belgium, while a small area of the country remained unoccupied.

 The whole country was ruled under martial law.
-On the advice of the government, civil servants remained in their posts for the duration of the conflict, carrying out the day-to-day functions of government.
+On the advice of the government, civil servants remained in their posts for the duration.

-The German army executed between 5,500 and 6,500 French and Belgian civilians between August and November 1914, usually in near-random large-scale shootings of civilians ordered by junior German officers.
+The German army executed between 5,500 and 6,500 French and Belgian civilians between August and November 1914, usually in near-random large-scale shootings ordered by junior German officers.
 Individuals suspected of partisan activities were summarily shot.
-Several important Belgian figures, including politician Adolphe Max and historian Henri Pirenne were deported to Germany.
+Several important Belgian figures, including politician Adolphe Max and historian Henri Pirenne, were deported to Germany.

-Flemish feeling of identity and consciousness grew through the events and experiences of war.
 The German occupying authorities viewed the Flemish as an oppressed people and had taken several Flemish-friendly measures, known as Flamenpolitik.
 This included introducing Dutch as the language of instruction of all state-supported schools in Flanders in 1918.
 This prompted a renewed Flemish movement in the years following the war.
 The Flemish Frontbeweging (Soldiers' Movement) was formed from Flemish soldiers in the Belgian army to campaign for greater use of Dutch language in education and government, though not separatist.

 The Germans left Belgium stripped and barren.
 Over a 1.4 million refugees fled to France or to neutral Netherlands.
 After the systematic atrocities by the German army in the first few weeks of the war, German civil servants took control and were generally correct, albeit strict and severe.
 There was never a violent resistance movement, but there was a large-scale spontaneous passive resistance of refusal to work for the benefit of German victory.
 Belgium was heavily industrialized; while farms operated and small shops stayed open most large establishments shut down or drastically reduced their output.
 The faculty closed the universities; many publishers shut down their newspapers.
-Most Belgians "turned the four war years into a long and extremely dull vacation," says Kossmann.
 In 1916 Germany shipped 120,000 men and boys to work in Germany; this set off a storm of protest from neutral countries and they were returned.
 Germany then stripped the factories of all useful machinery, and used the rest as scrap iron for its steel mills.